 All family members are invited to join us on Friday evening at 7:00 pm for Awards night.
 During this one-of-a-kind ceremony, we will celebrate our children and their many accomplishments as well as graduate our 16 year-olds from the program.

 TLC's program for children who have type-1 diabetes began in the mid-1970's under the general supervision of Dr. Luther Travis.
-For the last 35 years, the program has thrived under the expertise of Dr. Stephen Ponder.
+For over 40 years, the program has thrived under the expertise of Dr. Stephen Ponder.

 The program is organized into two, one-week sessions and is especially helpful for newly-diagnosed campers, who are granted priority registration until April 15th of each year.
 To qualify, children must be between the ages of 8-15, be a Texas resident and have a primary diagnoses of Type-1 diabetes.